Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 \subsection{User Assignment and Cell Association}

-Unlike stationary \acp{TBS}, \ac{HAPS} offer flexible deployment that can be optimized to user distribution.
-The study in~\cite{6167433} examined \ac{HAPS} deployment for maximizing network transmission rate while meeting service requirements, where each \ac{GUE} connects to the \ac{HAPS} offering the best rate.
+Unlike stationary \acp{TBS}, \ac{HAPS} platforms enable flexible deployment that can be dynamically optimized according to user distribution.
+Consequently, the \ac{HAPS} deployment problem has been investigated using various analytical models across different application scenarios and architectural configurations.
+For example, Zong~\textit{et al.}~\cite{zong2012deployment} examined \ac{HAPS} deployment for maximizing network transmission rate while meeting service requirements, where each \ac{GUE} connects to the \ac{HAPS} offering the best rate.
 A game-theoretic, self-organized optimization using a restricted spatial adaptive play algorithm was proposed and shown to converge in simulations.
 Although simplified compared to full \ac{SAGIN} architectures, the results highlighted the potential of \ac{HAPS} for self-organized deployment optimization.

-To meet \ac{6G} data rate demands,~\cite{9942358} studied user selection in a downlink \ac{NOMA}-based multi-user \ac{HAPS} system.
+To meet \ac{6G} data rate demands, Cumali~\textit{et al.}~\cite{cumali2023user} studied user selection in a downlink \ac{NOMA}-based multi-user \ac{HAPS} system.
 A joint user selection and correlation-based pairing algorithm was proposed to maximize beamforming gain, along with a polar-cap codebook design for limited-feedback \ac{HAPS} channels under Rician fading.
 Simulations showed superior data rates over existing \ac{NOMA} schemes.
 However, the model did not consider integration with terrestrial/satellite networks or support for aerial users, which are essential for \ac{6G}.